 So, how do you know which lights are compatible with hubs?
 When you’re shopping for lights, look for the words “Zigbee” and “Z-Wave.”
 These are names for the protocols/languages that smart devices use to communicate.
 Leaders in the hub market are Samsung SmartThings, Wink and Amazon Echo.
 Prices range from $50 to $200.
 Z-Wave and Zigbee protocols are both capable of creating mesh networks (which allow signals to hop from device to device, extending range) and can operate over a significantly longer range than Wi-Fi.

 Hubless bulbs don’t require any extra hardware or devices.
 They’re cheaper than a bulb with a hub.
 These bulbs connect via your Wi-Fi or Bluetooth.
 Wi-Fi bulbs are more reliable and don’t require a user to be within Bluetooth range (approximately 30 ft.) to control the light.
 Wi-Fi smart lights require no additional hardware; they use your existing router to connect to the internet.
 If you’re interested in dipping your toe into the smart light market, a couple of Wi-Fi bulbs may be the best way to go.

 White vs. Color-Changing

-Some people may be happy with just the ability to dim or turn lights on or off from their phone, while others may want more.
+Some people may be happy with just the ability to dim or turn lights on or off from their phones, while others may want more.
 Color-changing lights can be used like typical lightbulbs—to set the mood during a romantic dinner or even as a notification system (see below).
-Plus, these are the 100 home tech products we all went gaga over this year.

 - Want to know if you’ll need an umbrella today?
 Tell the smart light located by the front door to turn blue at a certain time if rain is in the forecast.